Last updated on December 27, 2022

 What Is a Gemstone Facet?

 A facet is a polished surface, usually featuring three or four sides, cut to improve a gemstone’s appearance by optimising its optical performance and allowing it to reflect light.
 There are different types of facets, and each of them has a function.
-Some gather light from above, others disperse the entering light and reflect it back to the observer.
+Some gather light from above, and others disperse the entering light and reflect it back to the observer.
 Working together as a whole, facets make a diamond or any other gemstone sparkle creating a unique appearance.

-The art of gemstone faceting traces back to 14th century Europe where lapidaries fully realised the potential of gemstones to reflect and refract light.
+The art of gemstone faceting traces back to 14th century Europe when lapidaries fully realised the potential of gemstones to reflect and refract light.
 That’s when they started to employ precise geometry in the development of various facet arrangements.

 The ideal product of faceting is a gemstone that displays a colourful dispersion, commonly known as fire, internal reflections of white light known as brilliance, and coloured flashes of light from facet to facet towards the centre of the gem, known as scintillation.

 It’s worth mentioning that faceting is usually applied to transparent to translucent material, although opaque gemstones, such as black diamonds, may also be faceted to produce appealing reflections.